netom/pyicap/README.md

 threading.
 The SocketServer.ThreadingMixin can be used with ICAPServer just like you would use it with SimpleHTTPServer.

-The class ICAPHandler does the real work.

 For every service endpoint there is a pair of methods.
+The current example simply does nothing by telling the ICAP client that the request needs no modification.

 ICAP defines three HTTP-like methods: OPTIONS, REQMOD and RESPMOD.